 Little Red Hen Play Dates are a wonderful way for children ages 0-6 and their caregivers to experience the magic of Waldorf Early Childhood Education.
 You and your child will bake bread — a weekly occurrence in the Waldorf School's Early Childhood Program — listen to stories; join in a circle time filled with songs, rhymes, and movement; and explore the outdoors in our mini meadow.

 These free sessions offer families with young children a chance to connect in an age-appropriate, media-free environment.
-They also provide a glimpse into the rhythm of our Parent-Child and Early Childhood classes.
+They also provide a glimpse into the rhythm of the Parent-Child and Early Childhood classes.

 The Little Red Hen Playdate is free, but reservations are requested, and are held from 9 to 10:30 a.m. at The Waldorf School of St. Louis.